nhuquynhle22/surfs_up/README.md

 ![december_temp](https://user-images.githubusercontent.com/89143725/139520603-db9e6b56-6c60-4ed9-b128-122502dc0212.png)

- --Standard deviation is 3.25 in June and 3.75 -- making a .5 difference in the two different seasons
+ -- Standard deviation is 3.25 in June and 3.75 -- making a .5 difference in the two different seasons

 These two tables tell us about the differing weather patterns for the two monthly periods.
 Some takeaways:
 1) Average temperature between June and December is 75 and 71 degrees respectively, show a moderate temperature and very little fluctuation between the two periods from an average standpoint.